New class of naked singularities and their observational signatures: Formulation, junction conditions, and the initial data

+and we will generally work in natural units with the Newton's constant and the speed of light set to unity.
+Here, $\nu(r,t)$, $R(r,t)$ and $G(r,t)$ that appear in the collapsing metric, are functions of the co-moving radius and time, i.e, $r$ and $t$ respectively, and $d\Omega^2$ is the metric on the unit $2$-sphere.
+The range of the coordinates describing the contracting space-time, are assumed to remain the same as that of the expanding phase.
+Here and in general, a prime (dot) above a function specifies the derivative of that function with respect to the radial (time) coordinate.
+Note that for a collapsing scenario ${\dot R}(r,t) < 0$ at all co-moving times.

+Let us first collect the relevant details of the space-time described by $ds_+^2$ above.
+We will write \cite{Weinberg}

 where the functional form of $f(r,t)$ can be known at the time when collapse starts if one knows the value of $R(r,t)$ at that time.
-In this article we will always use this scaling property.
-We also define a function $F(r,t)$, called the Misner-Sharp mass \cite{May:1966zz}, that specifies the amount of matter enclosed by the shell labelled by $r$ and its functional form is given by
+We also define a function $M(r,t)$, called the Misner-Sharp mass \cite{May:1966zz}, that specifies the amount of matter enclosed by a shell labeled by $r$, and its functional form is given by

-In the case of a fluid whose energy-momentum tensor components are given as $T^0_{\,\,\,\,0}=-\rho$, $T^1_{\,\,\,\,1}=P_r$, $T^2_{\,\,\,\,2}=T^3_{\,\,\,\,3}=P_\perp$ the Einstein's equations give, in terms of $F(r,t)$,
+In the case of a fluid whose energy-momentum tensor components are given as $T^0_{\,\,\,\,0}=-\rho$, $T^1_{\,\,\,\,1}=P_r$, $T^2_{\,\,\,\,2}=T^3_{\,\,\,\,3}=P_\perp$, the Einstein's equations give, in terms of $M(r,t)$,

-where it is to be noted that the expression for the tangential pressure simplifies to the one in Eq.~(\ref{eineqns}) only for vanishing radial pressure, and is otherwise given by a more lengthy expression that we do not show here.
-The vanishing of the non-diagonal terms in the Einstein equations produces the fourth equation as
+where the last relation is valid when the radial pressure $P_r$ vanishes, which is the case that we will be primarily interested in, and we have denoted the tangential stresses $P_{\theta} = P_{\phi} \equiv P_{\perp}$.
+Also, the vanishing of the non-diagonal terms in the Einstein equations produces a fourth equation :

-In the above equations and in general, a dot above any function will be used to specify a derivative of that function with respect to coordinate time.
-In Eq.~(\ref{eineqns}) one assumed that the energy-momentum tensor to be anisotropic.
-For an isotropic energy-momentum tensor, $P_r=P_\perp$, one can take